Arkady23/V380-Web/README.md

 # V380-Web
 Web server for ip cameras V380.
+Russian and English interfaces are supported.

 The HTTP server allows you to:
 - perform all sorts of manipulations with the records on the sd card.
 Now you do not need to take it out of the camera every time;